-The certificate requires the successful completion of six courses.
-You have the choice of completing the certificate in-class, online or a combination of both.
-Each in-class course has an alternative online course providing students with flexibility in their learning.
+The certificate requires the successful completion of six online courses.
+All classes are online providing students with flexibility in their learning.

 Students who have completed WRIT 200 or ESOL 200 will be exempted from COM 101.

 Courses in this certificate do not qualify for English or General Elective credit in diploma/degree programs.